sands-lab/colext/README.md

 Before starting the deployment process, it's recommended to make sure that a local deployment is working as expected.
 Local deployment can be used by changing the deployer to `local_py`.
 More information on setting the deployer [here](#python-version-and-deployers).

-Once this is verified, check the containarization is working as expected by running the `colext_launch_job` command in the "prepare" mode.
+Once this is verified, check the containerization is working as expected by running the `colext_launch_job` command in the "prepare" mode.
-This mode will perform checks and containerize the application making sure all the dependencies can be installed in the container.
+This mode will perform checks and containerize the application, ensuring all the dependencies can be installed in the container.
 ```Bash
 # Prepares app for deployment
 $ colext_launch_job -p